1 How do I start working with the API?

 2 Is there a fee or do you need a specific Wrike subscription plan to use the Wrike API?

-3 What is the general scope of API requests?
+5 What is the general scope of API requests?
 I see that there's a complex Access Rights policy in Wrike.

-Wrike API requests are executed on behalf of the end-user, who gave consent for the third-party app through OAuth2 protocol.
+Wrike API requests are executed on behalf of the end-user, who gives consent for the third-party app through OAuth2 protocol.

-4 What kind of data can I get through the API?
+6 What kind of data can I get through the API?

-5 How does that OAuth2 thing work?
+7 How does that OAuth2 thing work?

 OAuth2 is an open standard which describes secure ways for the end-user to grant a third-party app access to their data (in this case, data from the user’s Wrike account).
 Security is of paramount importance, which makes authorization more complex topic than working with Wrike API itself.
 Part of our API documentation is dedicated to the OAuth 2.0 authorization process and we try to stick as closely as possible to IETF specs on the subject - RFC 6749.

 Here is a brief summary of the basic authorization flow: